grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 var roleAllowedToUseReporting = Any.Of(Roles.Admin, Roles.Auditor);
 ```

-And so, working our way backwards, we have arrived at the final solution:
+And so, working our way backwards, we have arrived at the final solution (in the code below, I already gave the Statement a name - this is the last step):

 ```csharp
 [Fact] public void